 5. Use Targeted Signage

-It goes without saying that it’s important to have signage throughout your store.
-But at your checkout area, it’s absolutely essential.
-This is where you have another opportunity to advertise impulse buys, and remind customers about sales or related products they may have forgotten.
+It’s important to have signage throughout your store.
+But at your checkout area, it’s essential.
+This is where you have another opportunity to advertise impulse buys and remind customers about sales or related products they may have forgotten.

 Your signage should always be professional-you’re not going to entice anyone to spend more with a carelessly handwritten note.
 Use bright and/or bold colors to grab the attention of shoppers, as well as verbiage that creates a sense of urgency.

 It should only take about seven words to grab a customer’s interest.
 And, as with all other signs, your goal is to paint a picture.
 Something like, “Spiced Almonds Make a Tasty Afternoon Snack!” is more tempting than a sign that simply reads “2 for $5.”

 Retail counter displays, also referred to as point-of-purchase displays, can be one of the most underutilized tools in retail.

 That’s unfortunate, because “When you consider that some 70 percent of retail purchases aren’t decided until the customer is in the store, it’s clear what impact something as simple as a POP product display can have,” says The Balance.

 If only 10% of your customers add a $10 item to their transaction, your ROI is going to be fairly substantial.